Prince and Princess Akishino Visiting Austria

 More photos of Princess Mako’s trip to Austria in 2006 are to be found in this TRF thread.

-Watch a video of Prince and Princess Akishino in Austria.Filed under Japanese Royals
+Watch a video of Prince and Princess Akishino in Austria.Filed under Japan

-Tagged Austria, Education, Official Visit, President Fischer of Austria, Prince Akishino of Japan, Princess Kiko of Japan, Princess Mako of Japan.
+Tagged Austria, Education, Official Visit, President Fischer of Austria, Prince Akishino of Japan, Princess Kiko of Japan, Princess Mako of Akishino.